jaredly/j3/Roadmap.md

 - [ ] generics are a big deal
 - [ ] but RECURSION is a big deal too. and maybe the firster deal

+- [ ] I kindof want tests
+  - [ ]

+## SO TESTS

+What are the layers that we have?
+- parse from text
+- "parse" from key strokes
+  - yo now that we have overheat, maybe I can do that thing I've always wanted to do
+    - it would involve, having two functions, one is `onInput` and the other is `onKeyPress`
+- type matching, in a war of all against all
+  - identify different types by number, and indicate what other types it should match
+  - unification, similarly, can draw on X and Y and produce Z
+- actual evaluation and such

+So that I can get an overview of how "complete" we are.
+How implemented is this language.

 # Overheat
 maybe think of a better name idk